cryptodescriptor/Bitsend/README.md

 ```
 ## What's More?

-There is more to this module than just transaction creation/serialization/broadcasting.
-It also includes a signed tx parser which can be found in the "parse test" folder.
+This module also includes a signed transaction parser, which can be found in the "parse test" folder.

 ### Usage
 Put the transaction you wish to be parsed inside the tx.txt file and run test.py. **Warning!
 The test parser will only parse the first 10 transactions unless you change the "stop" limit in test.py**.